Kähler Keramik: History

-Joachim Christian Herman Kähler (1808–84) from Heiligenhafen in the Duchy of Holstein established himself as a potter there in 1839, producing heating stoves, cooking pots and kitchenware.
+Joachim Christian Herman Kähler (1808–84) from Heiligenhafen in the Duchy of Holstein established himself as a potter in Næstved in 1839, producing heating stoves, cooking pots and kitchenware.
 His son, Herman A. Kähler (1846-1917), together with his younger brother Carl Frederik Kähler, took over the running of the factory in 1872.
 Carl became responsible for producing faience while Herman specialized in manufacturing tiled stoves.
 In 1875, after Carl withdrew and the original factory had burnt down, Herman built a new factory on the town's outskirts where he produced both stoves and pottery.
 Inspired by Vilhelm Klein, Herman A. Kähler started to experiment with more appealing designs with glazed finishes.
 In 1886, he succeeded in attracting the artists H. A. Brendekilde, L.A.
 Ring and Carl O.J.
 Lund.

 Kähler became interested in obtaining the red lustre glaze known as maiolica which had been produced in Gubbio, Italy, in the 16th century.
 In 1888 he succeeded, developing the now famous ruby glaze known as Kähler red.
 The designer Karl Hansen Reistrup (1863–1929) soon joined the enterprise, assisting in the production of finely formed, artistically decorated items, especially vases.
 Thanks to Reistrup's designs, Kähler's ceramics achieved considerable success both at the Great Nordic Exhibition held in Copenhagen in 1888 and at the Exposition Universelle held the following year in Paris.